Orthodox Life at Brandeis

 In addition to daily minyanim, BOO also maintains an eruv surrounding the campus, upkeeps the Kotler Beit Midrash, and hosts a wide range of social and community service events.
 BOO Coffeehouses showcase the musical and comical talents of community members.
 Trips to Celtics and Bruins games and annual concerts supplement the usual Saturday night run to Ta’am China, the local kosher Chinese restaurant.
 Tzedek events include fundraising thousands of dollars for cancer research and participating in events with local Yachad members.

 The Kotler Beit Midrash is the 24/7 home of Jewish learning where all are welcome to learn alone, with a partner, or as part of a group or class.
 The Beit Midrash is located in the bottom floor of the Shapiro Residence Hall.
 It contains thousands of Jewish texts, ranging from classic texts like Gemara, Mishnah, and Tanach to more recent books on topics ranging from Shabbat observance and kashrut to philosophy and ethics.
-Some OU-JLIC classes are taught there, as are lectures by visiting Rabbis, siyums by students completing study of various texts—one student finished the entire Gemara in 2005, and student-led classes including Daf Yomi, Mishneh Torah chaburah, and seasonal holiday-related chaburot.
+Some OU-JLIC classes are taught there, as are lectures by visiting Rabbis, siyums by students completing study of various texts, and student-led classes including Daf Yomi, Mishneh Torah chaburah, and seasonal holiday-related chaburot.
 Programs such as Sunday Night Learning and P2P pluralistic learning community are also run in the Beit Midrash.
 The Beit Midrash is especially teeming on Shabbat, when it is sometimes hard to find a seat amidst all the learning and snacking.

 The formal leadership of BOO consists of a nine-member board that oversees all learning and programming.